YakRuay/int221-documents-md/devops.md

 - For `nginx.conf`, we set it to listen on `port 80`
 - For location `/`, we set it proxy_pass to `frontend container` on `port 80` which has an internal hostname as `http://frontend`
-- For location `/backend`, we set it proxy_pass to `backend container` on `port 5000` which has an internal hostname as `http://backend`
+- For location `/backend`, we set it proxy_pass to `backend container` on `port 5000` which has an internal hostname as `http://backend` (we set backend `server.port=5000`)
-- These hostname comes from `service_name` that we defined under `services` in `docker-compose.yml` for each service
+- These hostname come from `service_name` that we defined under `services` in `docker-compose.yml` for each service

 ## GitHub Action CI/CD

 ### Prerequisites

-- All the docker image must have nameing pattern like this
+- All the docker image must have naming pattern like this

 ```
 ghcr.io/$GITHUB_USER/[repository_name]:[tag]
 ```
 - Enable container support in GitHub account
-- Generate Person Access Token (PAT) for GitHub account
+- Generate Personal Access Token (PAT) for GitHub account
 - Generate `ssh-key` for GitHub
 - Register `ssh-key` to repository's secrets as `PRIVATE_KEY`
 - `mkdir -p .github/workflows` in git repositories